cloudify-cosmo/getcloudify.org/guide/3.1/overview-architecture.md

 Cloudify's architecture supports the following main technical flows:

 ## Bootstrap
 Bootstrapping is the process of installing the Cloudify [manager](#the-manager-orchestrator).
-It is executed via the CLI using the [command](reference-cfy.html#bootstrap) `cfy bootstrap`.
-This command uses the help of components called [Providers](reference-terminology.html#provider).
-Some providers may also be responsible for instantiating the VM for the manager, as well as possibly provisioning additional infrastructure resources (e.g. network, security groups, key-pairs, etc.) which are required for the manager in a given environment.
+It is executed via the CLI using a blueprint (called manager blueprint).
+This blueprint, describes the cloud resources to provision including the manager VM.
+The blueprint also describes the manager installation using either Deb packages or a Docker container.

 ## [Blueprint](reference-terminology.html#blueprint) Upload
 The first step the user must take to install an application is to have the application orchestration plan (aka `blueprint`) and its related resources uploaded to the manager.
 This is done by using the GUI or the CLI [command](reference-cfy.html#blueprints-upload) `cfy blueprints upload`.
 When using the CLI, This command will pack the blueprint YAML file folder to a `tar.gz` file and upload it to the Cloudify manager REST server.
 Once the blueprint has been validated, it will be stored in the Cloudify manager file server (hosted by [nginx](http://nginx.org)).